-This additional time spent planning appears to be paying off too, with initial testing seeing the unit pass CE with flying colors and preliminary tests on our dilution refrigerator showing marked improvements in the measurement input and excellent results for the new control input.
-This new input has been added to provide dedicated temperature control, leaving the measurement input free to focus on recoding experiment data.
+This additional time spent planning appears to be paying off, too, with initial testing seeing the unit pass CE with flying colors and preliminary tests on our dilution refrigerator showing marked improvements in the measurement input and excellent results for the new control input.
+This new input has been added to provide dedicated temperature control, leaving the measurement input free to focus on recording experiment data.

 This new control input was designed to provide an additional dedicated sensor connection point, with scaled-back measurement circuitry that provides targeted measurement of those resistance ranges associated with ultra-low temperature sensors.
 This simplified circuitry meant we could add this feature without increasing the price over the original Model 370.
 However, despite being a scaled-back version of the main measurement channel, it still represents a marked improvement over the noise performance of the original Model 370 measurement channel (see below).
 Who says nothing good ever comes for free?